thunderrabbit/barefoot_rob/content/books/slow-down/1423-day-08-walking-a-long-way-alone-along-a-river.md

 alt=""
 class="title" />

+This was the morning after the splinter.
+I woke up and my foot was still in agony as soon as I touched it to the carpeted floor below my bed.

+Fuck this.
+I'm going to quit, I told Shraddhan on our morning call.

+"The train station is *right there*," I said, looking out the window.
+"I recognize those cars.
+Those are Tokaido Line cars."
+They go directly to Tokyo Station.
+"I can be home in about an hour."

+"Well, are you sure that's what you want to do?"
+Shraddhan asked.
+"How will you feel when we talk tomorrow morning?"

+Silence.

+Silence.

+"No, that's not what I want to do.
+I want to keep going.
+Fuckit.
+I'll just wear my sandals and it will be fine."

+And that's what I did.

+Once I got walking, the agonizing pain stopped.
+The splinter removal didn't bother me the rest of the trip.

 Now that it's 9 months later, I don't recall much about this day.
 Google maps says I walked 23.1km in 6 hours 42 minutes.
 Saitama Grand Hotel Honjo to Hotel Ruka, which I often read as Hotel Ruruka.